 In Ylöjärvi Finland, Denes created Tree Mountain – A Living Time Capsule (1992-1996), a landform (hidden Earth Art) and the event/ project inspired a truly worldwide collective action as 11,000 people planted 11,000 trees.
 Each participant received a certificate as recognition of their part in a collective earth action.
 This “mountain” (420 meters x 270 meters by 28 meters high) is protected by the people of Finland for 400 years on the artist’s request.
 As a landform, Mountain – A Living Time Capsule is an example of Anthropocentric positive action, the exact opposite of Clear Cuts—Denes’ art work in Finland is a Clear Plant, something we need to do more of, given the CO2 levels on planet Earth.
 The government of Finland presented Agnes Denes’ Tree Mountain at the Rio de Janeiro Earth Summit in 1992 as Finland’s commitment to relieving ecological, social and cultural life on the planet.
 With a tip of the hat to biomimicry, the 11,000 trees planted collectively followed a mathematical pattern whose source brought together aspects of the Golden section and pineapple/sunflower patternings.
 Nature designs unconsciously.
 Nature runs on sunlight.
 Trees grow.
 Nature fits form to function.
 Trees grow.

-Carbon capture, the drawdown of CO2, and reducing city temperatures on a planet that is eating up, as so many identify involves a variety of initiatives.
+Carbon capture, the drawdown of CO2, and reducing city temperatures on a planet that is heating up, as so many identify involves a variety of initiatives.
 One positive action involves planting trees in volume to offset the effects of human actions in the Anthropocene.
 Doing so in cities directly affects the temperatures as water is “held”, and photosynthesis takes place.
 One of Agnes Denes’ most interesting proposals, A Forest for New York is to regenerate the 117-acre Edgemere Landfill, an area as of yet barren and treeless, largely forgotten.
 To build a monumental forest area in a city is truly something that fits the needs of our times.
 The forest could be a place for recreation, cultural activities, and engender some bird and wildlife habitat, however modest.

 Ecological consciousness is at the heart of any art of the future, an understanding of the ephemeral character of life, and the minimal scale of being.
 In response to climate change, Denes has worked in Holland redesigning 80 kilometres of the centre of the country.
 Here is an Earth art that has a poetic and responsible function.
 Invited by the InClimate: Climate Change Solutions, Awareness and Action group whose interdisciplinary progressive involve people from the community, as well as scientists, engineers and climate change advisors, Denes’ more recent proposal is to create giant sand dunes for the Barrier islands further offshore from New York City and on the lands adjacent to Rockaway Beach near New York harbor.
 As Denes’ says, “I am used to being on the edge and going against the tide – well, here that happens to be the ocean.”
 All these projects were foreshadowed by Denes’ work in the 1980s involving coastal landfill and design.
 Some forty years ago Agnes Denes and other ecologically minded visionaries realized and presented prototypical proposals at Rio de Janeiro, Moscow, Kyoto and London conferences, as the effects of global warming and climate change were becoming prescient.
 For the present New York region project, it is expected further islands can be built into the New York Harbour area as situational climate events project a need for it.
 The project will include Denes’ Spinning Flower public art sculptures on the beach area.
 Vegetation, including shrubs and Pitch and Pond Pine trees, will help stabilize the sand dunes to help inhibit sea rise and the effects of wind and storms.
 Fitting form to function as nature does Denes designs with nature, using the forms of natural dunes and building landforms into a fully functional way of containing the effects of sea-level rise, and consequent storms.
 The prototype for the Rockaway project was presented at the PS1 Dome in the Rockaways.
 It can be a prototype and model for similar initiatives involving public participation and input in low lying areas worldwide.
 Once realized the coastal project will contribute to an ecosystem that challenges and works with the ecological and climatic changes already taking place.